15 Small Trees to Spruce Up Your Landscaping

 Tea trees is a general term used for a group of large shrubs or small trees in the myrtle family primarily native to Australia and New Zealand.
 You have probably seen tea trees pruned as shrubby hedges in Southern California, but you can also prune them as small trees for patios or outdoor living areas.

-These evergreens prefer a sunny spot, are hardy in zones 9 through 12, and grow to between about six and 10 feet tall, depending on the variety.
-These can be grown in borders and containers, so they are a good choice for small gardens and patios.
+This evergreen shrub can be grown in borders and containers, so they are a good choice for small gardens and patios.
 Look for white, pink or red blooms from late spring through early fall.

 Aside from the quality of being small in stature, tea trees also appeal to folks looking for options that are drought tolerant, deer resistant and attractive to pollinators.